kenjdavidson/kenjdavidson.content/page/backlinks/index.md

 ---
 type: Page
 title: "Credit Where Credit's Due"
-summary: Shoutout to those who know substantially more things that me.
+description: Shoutout to those who know substantially more things that me.
 slug: backlinks
 ---